Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Greenville, SC

-You should have your HVAC system inspected about twice yearly.
-After completing their inspection, your technician will tell you what services are needed.
-You should also have your system inspected if you notice new issues such as leaks, unusual smells, or strange noises.
-If your home has ductwork, it should be inspected every few years.
+Generally, your HVAC system should be inspected twice a year.
+After that inspection, your HVAC technician will tell you what services are required.
+You should also call a technician if you notice any new issues, like unusual smells, strange noises, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Greenville, you'll likely want a unit on the higher end of this range.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Greenville, you'll likely want something on the higher end of this range.
 Typically, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

-Your HVAC company might have financing options via a third-party lender, or you might choose to obtain your own loan.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company may have financing options via a third-party lender, or you may be able to obtain a loan on your own.
+It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.

 Other Greenville, SC Home Services